4d/docs/website/translated_docs/es/ViewPro/configuring.md

 > You can also use the [`userInterface`](FormObjects/properties_Appearance.md#user-interface) and [`withFormulaBar`](FormObjects/properties_Appearance.md#show-formula-bar)(only with the "toolbar" interface) JSON properties.

-Interfaces allow for basic modifications and data manipulation.
+Las interfaces permiten realizar modificaciones básicas y manipular los datos.
 User-defined modifications are saved in the 4D View Pro object when the user saves the document.

 #### Cinta